-7 The three floats deployed together with the tracer in April 2008 at the same location (~8°N, 8 23°W) and similar depth levels show paths in the region where the largest tracer signals were 9 observed (Figure 10).
-At 6 to 7°N the floats have a westward drift and the tracer signal is large.
-The ADCP flow field at 6 to 7°N in December 2009 is directed southwestward, hence 10 11 the flow field in December 2009 agrees with the long-term signal of the tracer spreading.
-12 North of 8°N the floats have mainly an eastward drift and the strongest tracer signals were 13 measured east of the deployment site, although further east than the floats moved during the 14 time period up to December 2009.
-However, the float at 400 m depth had a stronger eastward 15 component after December 2009 and reached east to almost 15°W, similar to where the large tracer signal was measured.
-The float at 350 m that experienced the cyclonic circulation 16 17 around the Guinea Dome was close to the ship section near 13°N, 21°W in December 2009 with a westward component in agreement with the westward ADCP velocity component and 18 19 the enhanced tracer signal in the ship measurements.
+The three floats deployed together with the tracer in April 2008 at the same location ($\sim 8^{\circ}$ N, 23° W) and similar depth levels show paths in the region where the largest tracer signals were observed (Fig. 10).
+At 6 to 7° N the floats have a westward drift and the tracer signal is large.
+The ADCP flow field at 6 to 7° N in December 2009 is directed southwestward; hence, the flow field in December 2009 agrees with the long-term signal of the tracer spreading.
+North of 8° N the floats have mainly an eastward drift and the strongest tracer signals were measured east of the deployment site, although further east than the floats moved during the time period up to December 2009.
+However, the float at 400 m depth had a stronger eastward component after December 2009 and reached east to almost 15° W, similar to where the large tracer signal was measured.
+The float at 350 m that experienced the cyclonic circulation around the Guinea Dome was close to the ship section near 13° N, 21° W in December 2009